cosmos/cosmos-sdk/README.md

 ## Gaia Testnet

-To install the binaries, read the [install instructions](./docs/gaia/installation.md)

-To join the latest testnet, follow
+To set up a full-node and join the latest testnet, follow [the guide](./docs/gaia/join-testnet.md).
-[the guide](./docs/gaia/join-testnet.md).

 For status updates and genesis files, see the